 Today's Homeowner looks at dozens of datapoints on solar companies to come up with our data-driven rankings.
 It's not possible for a company to pay for preferential treatment in our rankings.
 We look at the following key factors in determining who should top our list:

-Verify that your solar installer is properly licensed.
+It's important to hire a licensed solar installer.
 This help guarantee that the work is done properly using current installation best practices.
-South Carolina law draws a difference between mechanical and general contractors for solar energy work.
+South Carolina differentiates between mechanical and general contractors for solar energy work.
 A licensed mechanical contractor can install or repair any solar PV system rated for between 50 and 600 volts if they have an electrical Certificate of Authorization.
-Solar thermal installers need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.
+If a company installs solar thermal systems, they need a Certificate of Authorization in plumbing and a supervising licensed plumber on their team.

-High-quality solar installations should include robust workmanship and performance warranties.
-The workmanship guarantee covers any installation issues like poor alignment, poor wiring, or cracks in the panels.
-The output warranty guarantees an energy generation baseline.
+High-quality solar installations should have robust workmanship and performance warranties.
+The workmanship warranty covers any installation issues like poor alignment, cracks in the panels, or poor wiring.
+The output guarantee ensures an energy generation baseline.
 Strong guarantees reflect a solar provider's confidence in its installations.

 Incentive Type: Property Tax Incentive